pikachu0542/devcade-giga-game/README.md

 # devcade-giga-game
-This is the repo for the Devcade Giga Game Project, also known as House Of Wallhoppers!
+This is the repo for the Devcade Giga Game Project, also known as World Of Wallhoppers!
 Built using Godot for the Devcade Arcade Cabinet